GOP mutters, gently, as Trump sidesteps Senate for top aides

 WASHINGTON (AP) — President Donald Trump’s latest anointment of an acting head of a major federal agency has prompted muttering, but no more than that, from Republican senators whose job description includes confirming top administration aides.

 Their reluctance to confront Trump comes as veterans of the confirmation process and analysts say he’s placed acting officials in key posts in significantly higher numbers than his recent predecessors.
-The practice lets him quickly, if temporarily, install allies in important positions while circumventing the Senate confirmation process, which can be risky with Republicans running the chamber by a slim 53-47 margin.
+The practice lets him quickly, if temporarily, install allies in important positions while circumventing the Senate confirmation process , which can be risky with Republicans running the chamber by a slim 53-47 margin.

 The latest example is Ken Cuccinelli, who last week was named acting director of U.S. Citizenship and Immigration Services.
 He is an outspoken supporter of hard-line immigration policies and his appointment was opposed by some key Senate Republicans.